Violence Suppression Unit: Recruitment

-Officers wanting to join a VSU are selected from BCU officers by a submission of interest supported by a line manager.
+Officers wanting to join a VSU were selected from BCU officers by a submission of interest supported by a line manager.
 There may be an interview process and desirable attributes include experience in proactive policing, an understanding of the Regulation of Investigatory Powers Act, understanding manhunts and fugitive hunting, being trained in Level 2 Public Order and rapid entry, being trained in the use of tasers, covert or standard, and being an advanced or response police driver.
 During the initial phase of recruitment, officers from anywhere in the MPS could apply to address a shortage of volunteers from some BCUs.
 As of November 2020, the initial phase has ended and applicants can only transfer from within the same BCU.

 Criticism

 Similar to the Territorial Support Groups and their predecessors, the Special Patrol Groups, the VSUs have been criticised for racial profiling and the use of stop and search.
-After the conception of the VSUs, stop and search actions have increased by 8%.
+After the conception of the VSUs, stop and search actions had increased by 8%.
 The VSU was predicted to be racially disproportionate prior to its conception and the MSP considered whether it would go ahead.

-The VSUs have also been likened to the units of the same name founded in California.
+The VSUs had also been likened to the units of the same name founded in California.
 The Merced Police Department (PD) established a gang VSU in 1994, the Salinas PD founded its VSU in 1995, and Concord PD's VSU dates back to 2015.
 These have been criticised for their aggressive patrol strategies.

 Leadership

-The VSU is part of the Frontline Policing Directorate and as such is led by the senior leadership team of the BCU.
-The VSU teams will be run by a police sergeant and a detective or police inspector under the CID.
+The VSU was part of the Frontline Policing Directorate and as such is led by the senior leadership team of the BCU.
+The VSU teams would have been run by a police sergeant and a detective or police inspector under the CID.